SeniorMars/seniormars.com/content/posts/neomutt/index.md

 auto_view text/html		# automatically show html (mailcap uses lynx)
 ```

-You can see more mailcap examples in my dotfiles [here](https://github.com/SeniorMars/dotfiles/blob/master/.config/mutt/mailcap).
+You can see more mailcap examples in [my dotfiles mailcap file](https://github.com/SeniorMars/dotfiles/blob/master/.config/mutt/mailcap).

 Now you should be able to open attachments with your prefered program and automatically render HTML in emails!
 NO PICTURES THOUGH :)